EDCD/EDMarketConnector/README.md

 ### EDDN

 * Station data
-  * Sends station commodity market, outfitting and shipyard data to “[EDDN](https://github.com/EDSM-NET/EDDN/wiki)” from where you and others can use it via online trading tools such as [eddb](http://eddb.io/), [Elite Trade Net](http://etn.io/), [Inara](http://inara.cz), [Roguey's](http://roguey.co.uk/elite-dangerous/), etc.
+  * Sends station commodity market, outfitting and shipyard data to “[EDDN](https://github.com/EDSM-NET/EDDN/wiki)” from where you and others can use it via online trading tools such as [eddb](http://eddbs.io/), [EDSM](https://www.edsm.net/), [Elite Trade Net](http://etn.io/), [Inara](https://inara.cz), [Roguey's](https://roguey.co.uk/elite-dangerous/), etc.
 * System and scan data
-  * Sends system and faction information and the results of your planet scans to “[EDDN](https://github.com/EDSM-NET/EDDN/wiki)” from where you and others can use it via online prospecting tools such as [eddb](http://eddb.io/), [Inara](http://inara.cz), etc.
+  * Sends system and faction information and the results of your planet scans to “[EDDN](https://github.com/EDSM-NET/EDDN/wiki)” from where you and others can use it via online prospecting tools such as [eddb](https://eddb.io/), [EDSM](https://www.edsm.net/), [Inara](https://inara.cz), etc.
   * You can choose to delay sending this information to EDDN until you're next safely docked at a station.
 Otherwise the information is sent as soon as you enter a system or perform a scan.

 ### EDSM

-You can send a record of your Cmdr's details, ship details, cargo, materials, missions and flight log to [Elite: Dangerous Star Map](http://www.edsm.net/).
-You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.
+You can send a record of your Cmdr's details, ship details, cargo, materials, missions and flight log to [Elite Dangerous Star Map](https://www.edsm.net/).
+You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](https://www.edsm.net/settings/api)” link to obtain your API key.

 ### Inara